Ecogenomics/GTDBTk/README.md

 > gtdbtk -h
 ```

-Usage information about specific methods can also be accessed through the help menu, e.g.:
+Usage information about each methods can also be accessed through their species help menu, e.g.:
 ```
 > gtdbtk classify_wf -h
 ```

 ## Classify Workflow

 The classify workflow consists of three steps: identify, align, and classify.
-The identify step calls genes using [Prodigal](http://prodigal.ornl.gov/) and then uses HMM models and the [HMMER](http://http://hmmer.org/) package to identify the marker genes used for phylogenetic inference.
-As part of this search marker genes are aligned to their respective HMM model.
-The align step concatenates the aligned marker genes and applies all necessary filtering to the concatenated multiple sequence alignment.
-Finally, the classify step uses [pplacer](http://matsen.fhcrc.org/pplacer/) to find the maximum-likelihood placement of each genome into the GTDB-Tk reference tree based on its concatenated multiple sequence alignment.
-GTDB-Tk classify each genome based on its placement in the reference tree, relative evolutionary distance, and Mash distance (see Chaumeil PA et al., 2017 for details).
+The *identify* step calls genes using [Prodigal](http://prodigal.ornl.gov/) and then uses HMM models and the [HMMER](http://http://hmmer.org/) package to identify the marker genes used for phylogenetic inference.
+Consistent alignments are obtained by aligning marker genes to their respective HMM model.
+The *align* step concatenates the aligned marker genes and applies all necessary filtering to the concatenated multiple sequence alignment.
+Finally, the *classify* step uses [pplacer](http://matsen.fhcrc.org/pplacer/) to find the maximum-likelihood placement of each genome's concatenated protein alignment in the GTDB-Tk reference tree.
+GTDB-Tk classifies each genome based on its placement in the reference tree, its relative evolutionary distance, and FastANI distance (see Chaumeil PA et al., 2018 for details).

 The classify workflow can be run as follows:
 ```
 > gtdbtk classify_wf --genome_dir <my_genomes> --out_dir <output_dir>
 ```
 This will process all genomes in <my_genomes> using both bacterial and archaeal marker sets and place the results in <output_dir>.
 Genomes must be in FASTA format.
 The location of genomes can also be specified using a batch file with the --batchfile flag.
-The batch file is simply a two column file indicating the location of each genome and the desired genome identified (i.e., a Newick compatible alphanumeric string).
+The batch file is simply a two column file indicating the location of each genome and the desired genome identifier (i.e., a Newick compatible alphanumeric string).
 These fields must be seperated by a tab.

 The workflow supports several optional flags, including:
 * cpus: maximum number of CPUs to use
 * proteins: indicates genome files contain called proteins as amino acids and gene calling can be skipped

 For other flags please consult the command line interface.

 Here is an example run of this workflow:
 ```
-> gtdbtk classify_wf --cpus 24 --genome_dir ./my_genomes --out_dir de_novo_output
+> gtdbtk classify_wf --cpus 24 --genome_dir ./my_genomes --out_dir gtdbtk_output
 ```

 ##### Output files

-Each step of the Classify workflow generates a number of different files that would give users additional information on GTDB-Tk pipeline
+Each step of the classify workflow generates a number of files that can be consulted for additional information about the processed genomes.

 Identify step:
-* gtdbtk_bac120_markers_summary.tsv: Summary of unique markers, missing markers and unique markers of the 120 bacterial markers for each a submitted genomes.
+* gtdbtk_bac120_markers_summary.tsv: summary of unique, missing, and duplicate markers within the 120 bacterial marker set for each submitted genome.
-* gtdbtk_ar122_markers_summary.tsv: Similar to gtdbtk_bac120_markers_summary.tsv but bases on the 122 archaeal markers.
+* gtdbtk_ar122_markers_summary.tsv: analogous to the above file, but for the 122 archaeal marker set.
-* marker_genes folder: lists individual genome results for Gene calling unsing Prodigal and Gene matching based on TigrFam and Pfam markers.
+* marker_genes direcotry: lists individual genome results for Gene calling using Prodigal and Gene matching based on TigrFam and Pfam markers.

 Align step:
 * *.user_msa.fasta: Multi sequence alignement  listing ONLY the submitted genomes